top of page

 To avoid using harsh chemicals that you can't trust on your deck, there are two simple ingredients you probably have in your kitchen cupboard that will clean your deck very efficiently: vinegar and baking soda!

 Power washing your deck is another good method of cleaning, but you'll need to be careful when you do it.
 You'll want to have your pressure washer at a low to medium setting to avoid damaging the wood.
 Keep your nozzle at least a foot away from the deck.
-It is not recommended to power wash your deck often; it is typically recommended to do only once a year.
+It is not recommended to power wash your deck often; it is typically recommended to do it only once a year.

 Simple and Fast Maintenance